dskillin/fortigate-dns/README.md

 # fortigate-dns

+Allows for the creation of A and CNAME records
+PTR records will automatically create with A records Deletion of records
+Backup and Restore of all records.

 Set up DNS services on a fortigate interface.
 (I use a virtual interface and allow access from all internal VLAN)